Stefan Lazarević: The rebellion of brother Vuk

-At the beginning of 1409, Vuk marched into Stefan's lands with an overwhelming force of Ottoman troops.
+In the beginning of 1409, Vuk marched into Stefan's lands with an overwhelming force of Ottoman troops.
 Though the amount of support Vuk got from Süleyman was a surprise, the quick reaction of Stefan's ally Philip de Skolarisa indicates that Stefan and Sigismund were aware of Vuk's plans beforehand.
-The bulk of the conflict was focused in Kosovo.
-Priština has especially suffered during this war, as attested by the many letters that arrived to Dubrovnik from its citizens.
-Ragusans were instructed to declare neutrality and approach situations with diplomacy, though they were also encouraged not to harm any of Stefan's men, and actively partake in fortress defense efforts.
+Most of the conflict took place in Kosovo.
+Priština especially suffered during this war, as attested by the many letters that arrived in Dubrovnik from its citizens.
+Ragusans were instructed to declare neutrality and approach the situation diplomatically, though they were also encouraged not to harm any of Stefan's men, and actively partake in fortress defense efforts.

-By the time summer came, Stefan's army was suppressed, as he was forced to retreat to the well-fortified Belgrade, denying to submit to Süleyman, however being forced to deal with Vuk.
-The two negotiated, and thus practically, Stefan ceded the southeastern part of his lands to Vuk (south of West Morava).
-Vuk ruled these lands on his own, while being an Ottoman vassal - just like Đurađ Branković to his west.
+By the summer of 1409, Stefan was forced to retreat to well-fortified Belgrade, refusing submission to Süleyman, but being forced to deal with Vuk.
+The two negotiated, and thus, practically, Stefan ceded the southeastern part of his lands to Vuk (south of the West Morava River).
+Vuk ruled these lands on his own, while being an Ottoman vassal – just like Đurađ Branković to his west.

 Civil war between Musa and Süleyman

 Late 16th-century depiction of Musa and Süleyman, facing each other.

-As both were in conflict with Süleyman, Stefan and Musa Çelebi became natural allies, thus formalizing an alliance.
-Süleyman's absence from Rumelia triggered a swift offensive by Musa and his ally Stefan, capturing Gallipoli and defeating beglerbeg Sinan at Yambol, Süleyman's seat.
-These victories enabled Musa to also acquire alliance with Stefan's Serbian opponents — Đurađ Branković and his own brother Vuk.
+As both were in conflict with Süleyman, Stefan and Musa Çelebi became natural allies, and formalized an alliance.
+Süleyman's absence from Rumelia triggered a swift offensive by Musa and his ally Stefan, who captured Gallipoli and defeated Beglerbey Sinan at Yambol, Süleyman's seat.
+These victories enabled Musa to also ally with Stefan's Serbian opponents—Đurađ Branković and his own brother Vuk.

-These events rendered Süleyman to return to Rumelia.
+These events led Süleyman to return to Rumelia.
 He was supported by the Byzantine Emperor Manuel II Palaiologos, who helped Süleyman transport his troops quickly.
-These news emboldened Vuk and Đurađ Branković, who switched sides and joined Süleyman's camp.
+This news emboldened Vuk and Đurađ Branković, who switched sides and joined Süleyman's camp.

-Stefan and Musa tried to prevent the crossing of Süleyman's forces in Europe, with an attack on the fleet that was carrying them.
+Stefan and Musa tried to prevent the crossing of Süleyman's forces into Europe, with an attack on the fleet that was carrying them.
 Around Galatia, they managed to destroy some of the ships, but Süleyman's forces still managed to cross the Bosporus Strait.